Unpacking exceptional healthcare logos

 Hatch logo

 Using the negative space “H” in their logo like a maze, Hatch capably shares their mission of providing better patient navigation.
+It's a nod to their 'hatchways' (matching algorithm pathways) that help patients gain access to the ideal provider for them based on preferences and availability.

 31. Eight Sleep